ASTRO-POLIS/swift-polis/README.md

 # swift-polis

 ## Framework organisation
-The framework contains general sources common to all support levels and sources, specific or level 1, 2, or 3.
+The framework contains general sources common to all support levels and sources, specific or level 1, 2, or 3 (StaticData, DynamicStatus, or DynamicScheduling)

 ### Common for the entire framework sources